CELMA-project/bout_runners/docs/source/examples/metadata.rst

 Extracting the metadata
 =======================

-The metadata can be extracted by using the ``MetadataReader`` class.

-In order to obtain
+To extract the entire content of the database above we will use the  ``MetadataReader`` class.

 .. code:: python